Old Ephraim

 Old Ephraim (also known as Old Three Toes due to a deformity in his foot) was a large grizzly bear that roamed Logan Canyon, Utah, in the early 20th century.
 Famous for preying on livestock and evading hunters for over a decade, he was eventually trapped and killed by sheepherder Frank Clark on August 22, 1923.
-He should not be confused with Three Toes of Harding County, another notorious predator with the same nickname.
+He should not be confused with Three Toes of Harding County, another notorious surplus killing predator with the same nickname.
 Old Ephraim is remembered as one of the last grizzly bears in Utah.

 Background

 The name "Old Ephraim" (or "Ol' Ephraim") had been a term popularized in the 19th-century American West to refer to the grizzly bear, and was used in frontier folklore to refer to specific animals.
 It appears as the name of a bear in a story by P. T. Barnum.

 Additionally, Theodore Roosevelt referred to a grizzly bear by the same name in his 1885 book, Hunting Trips of a Ranchman, when discussing a bear in the Bighorn Mountains of Wyoming.
 This indicates that the name "Old Ephraim" was commonly used in various regions of the American West to describe large, powerful grizzlies.
 The name may also have biblical origins, referencing the figure Ephraim from the book of Genesis.

 The grizzly bear from the Cache National Forest known as "Old Ephraim" was first identified by its distinctive tracks.
 The bear lived within a large wilderness from as far north as Soda Springs, Idaho to as far south as Weber County, Utah, before settling in Logan Canyon, about 20 miles east of Logan, Utah.

 Frank Clark (born 1879 in Cherry Creek, Idaho) was a part-owner of the Ward Clark Sheep Company since his arrival there in July 1911.
 During his first summer in the Cache National Forest, Clark counted 154 adult domestic sheep that had been killed by bears in the area.

 In 1914, Frank Clark set out to stop Old Ephraim.
 He placed many traps in Old Ephraim's favorite resting and feeding spots, but the traps were always reportedly found disturbed, either removed, un-sprung, or thrown aside.
 Although Clark seldom saw the bear, dead sheep around the herd indicated its presence.
 Despite Clark's efforts, Old Ephraim killed more and more sheep without being stopped.
 He is said to have once killed 50 sheep in a single incident, an example of surplus killing observed in nature.